The Captivating Energy of Art is a Healing Affair - Article Banner

 Paracelsus Portrait

-In light of the obvious, this mystical healer was my first graphite portrait, while listening (at least five times) to Franz Hartmann’s 1836 book: The Life and the Doctrines of Paracelsus, as well as Mary Anne South Atwood’s 1856 book: A Suggestive Inquiry into Hermetic Mystery.(Pictured below).
+In light of the obvious, this mystical healer was my first graphite portrait while listening (at least five times) to Franz Hartmann’s 1836 book The Life and the Doctrines of Paracelsus and Mary Anne South Atwood’s 1856 book A Suggestive Inquiry into Hermetic Mystery (Pictured below).

 bar

-Paracelsus understood universal laws
+Paracelsus understood universal laws.

 Franz Hartmann Portrait Art Drawing by author Bien